2. How did they come into the Orthodox Church?

 Most of these people were originally Roman Catholics who fell away for various reasons.
 Some of the people wanted to stay in the Catholic Church but were alienated because of their non-traditional, often charismatic worship practices.
 Other people came from a different background that was liturgically conservative, and they left because they thought poorly of their bishops or they disagreed with changes in the Catholic Church (e.g., Vatican II).
 These diverse communities were all united by the late Fr.
 Andrés Girón, a former Roman Catholic priest and an active politician.
 Through his charisma and his leadership in land reform movements, Fr.
 Andrés united the diverse communities and brought them into the Orthodox Church in 2010.

 People from across the world have traveled to the Hogar Rafael Ayau, an Orthodox orphanage in Guatemala City.
 In terms of its history, the orphanage is not connected with the Mayan communities.
-The nuns who run the orphanage came into the Orthodox Church through different life events, and they entered into a different church jurisdiction (Antiochian) than that of the Mayan communities (Greek).
+The nuns who run the orphanage came into the Orthodox Church through different life events, and they are under a different church jurisdiction (Serbian) than that of the Mayan communities (Greek).
 There has been some interaction between these two different Orthodox groups: two of the Mayan clergy were ordained at the nuns' monastery by Metropolitan Athenagoras, and at one point some of the orphans from the Hogar lived with Fr.
 Andrés Girón.
 At this point, however, the collaboration has not developed further.
-Nevertheless, by God's grace and through the leadership of the hierarchs, the two groups could work more closely in the future to create an even stronger movement towards Orthodoxy in Central America.

 People, villages, parishes: all three are hard to quantify in a changing and mostly rural church.
 In fact, these are hard to quantify in any church in the world, even developed areas like the United States, because methodical population studies are rare, and reported numbers are often merely estimates.
-This is the case in Guatemala and Mexico, where the estimated number of people has fluctuated from one extreme to another, ranging from 500,000 people to a few thousand people.
-As of 2015, Fr.
+This is the case in Guatemala and Mexico, where the estimated number of people has fluctuated from one extreme to another, ranging from 300,000 people to a few thousand people.
+As of 2018, Fr.
 John Chakos still is unsure about the specific number of people, saying simply that "there are thousands of people, but not hundreds of thousands."
-In terms of villages and churches, there are several dozen independent communities.
-Despite the uncertainty in these numbers, one thing is absolutely clear: this is a very large group.
-In fact, it is one of the largest mass conversions in the history of Orthodox Christianity.
-To quote Fr.
-Peter Jackson, this massive influx of thousands of native people "is probably the greatest ministry challenge facing the Orthodox Church today."
+In terms of villages and churches, there are up to 150 church communities.
+It is important to stress, however, that these churches are still transitioning to full Orthodox practice and that transition will take decades if not generations.

 If getting precise numbers is difficult, putting these numbers to a map is just as hard because the knowledge of specific parish locations is not kept in written records.
 Instead, it is stored in the memory of living people, especially the handful of priests who travel far and wide to visit these far-flung communities.
 However, this living record of the church is slowly being recorded online.
 In fact, you now can explore an interactive map of the parishes (click here), which is far from complete but is being updated on an ongoing basis.
 As the map shows, the parishes are concentrated in southwestern Guatemala, spilling over into Southern Mexico.
 The following pictures are screenshots from the map.

 The number of people is very large, but there are only a tiny handful of priests.
-For roughly 40,000 people and 100 parishes, there are only six priests available to provide sacraments and spiritual guidance (when Fr.
+For roughly 40,000 people and 150 parishes, there are only five priests available to provide sacraments and spiritual guidance (when Fr.
 Andrés still lived, there were eight).
 Further, these few priests must travel for miles on steep, mountain roads where landslides and thick mud can easily prevent passage.
 The churches do find additional support from a few hundred catechists who live in the villages as elders and leaders of the communities—as Fr.
 John Chakos puts it, these catechists are "the backbone of the Orthodox Church."
-Nevertheless, these catechists know very little about the church that they have joined, and as laypeople, they cannot fill the tremendous need for more frequent sacraments.
+Nevertheless, these catechists themselves are still learning about the church that they have joined, and as laypeople, they cannot fill the tremendous need for more frequent sacraments.
 More people must be trained, both as priests and as skilled lay leaders, and that training is one of the responsibilities of the missionaries.

 First, please pray for the Mayan Orthodox communities.
 Stand with them before Christ, both in your personal prayers and in your parish community.